 A brief history of CPR

 The concept of cardiopulmonary resuscitation (CPR) has been around since 1740, when the Paris Academy of Sciences recommended the use of mouth-to-mouth resuscitation for victims of drowning.
 It was it the 1900s when Dr. George Crile reported the the first successful use of chest compressions in resuscitation.
 Since then, the 1900s brought about more discoveries based on research and application of new techniques resulting the creation of formal CPR guidelines used today.
 In 1964, The American Heart Association (AHA) formally endorsed the use of CPR in resuscitating victims of cardiac arrest.
 Advanced Cardiac Life Support (ACLS) was soon developed in 1973, and 10 years later, Pediatric Advanced Life Support (PALS).
+Get certified for CPR and First Aid training with us and become the best-trained rescuer you can be.

 The importance of CPR training